8 Crucial Tips for IELTS Speaking

 - If you don’t understand a question ask for clarification.
 That is,if the examiner asks you a question and you didn’t hear what they said don’t be afraid to ask them to repeat it.
 Don’t just stand there in silence!
 Say to them politely: I’m sorry, I didn’t catch that, can you please repeat the question?
 They will understand (and also be very impressed by your politeness).

 This also works if they have used a word that you do not know.
 It is possible that an examiner will ask about a topic you don’t know anything about.
 This is OK - just be honest!
 Again, don’t just stand there in silence!
 If they ask you about something you don’t know, for example: “What do you think of UFC?”, you can say to them: I’m sorry, I’m not familiar with that.
 Can you explain what it is?
 OR I’m sorry, I haven’t heard of that before.
 Can you explain what it is?
 You are not expected to know everything in the world, but you can certainly show off your English by asking!

 - Relax, take your time, don’t rush.
 Remember, you have 14 minutes to fill!
 You will also be nervous and full of adrenaline, which will make you speak faster.
 This can cause you to fall over your words, mispronounce, and make mistakes, so take a deep breath before speaking, and try and stay relaxed.
 The more relaxed you sound, the more confident you will appear, and the more easily your English will flow.

 A final note

 To really improve your Speaking skills and ace the Speaking section of IELTS Academic or IELTS General Training, join an IELTS coaching course at English Key today!
-We have expert training courses available in Sydney, Melbourne and online, with experienced, native teachers that help you get the best out of your test.
+We have expert training courses available in Adelaide, Melbourne and online, with experienced, native teachers that help you get the best out of your test.
 Call, email or drop by one of our centres and chat to one of our lovely staff who will help you find the best course for you.